wellyshen/react-cool-form/docs/getting-started/integration-an-existing-form.md

 ---
 id: integration-an-existing-form
 title: Integration an Existing Form
-slug: /integration-an-existing-form
 ---

 "Easy to use" is one of the core design principles of React Cool Form, the library is built on top of React [hook](https://reactjs.org/docs/hooks-custom.html#using-a-custom-hook).
 So it's easy to be integrated with an existing form without too much effort.

 ## Hook into A Form

-To use React Cool Form, we just need to attach the [form](./use-form#form) to the target element via the `ref` attribute.
+To use React Cool Form, we just need to attach the [form](../api-reference/use-form#form) to the target element via the `ref` attribute.
 It acts as a **delegator** that will take care of all the [input](https://developer.mozilla.org/en-US/docs/Web/HTML/Element/input), [select](https://developer.mozilla.org/en-US/docs/Web/HTML/Element/select), and [textarea](https://developer.mozilla.org/en-US/docs/Web/HTML/Element/textarea) for us.

 [![Edit RCF - Basic](https://codesandbox.io/static/img/play-codesandbox.svg)](https://codesandbox.io/s/rcf-basic-17fz0?fontsize=14&hidenavigation=1&theme=dark)